-Option Description in all available Power States to save power, but may increase memory latency and frequency jitter.
-This option is set to Enabled by default.
-Memory Refresh Rate Sets the memory refresh rate to either 1x or 2x.
-This option is set to 1x by default.
-Uncore Frequency Enables you to select the Uncore Frequency option.
-Dynamic mode enables the processor to optimize power resources across cores and uncores during runtime.
-The optimization of the uncore frequency to either save power or optimize performance is influenced by the setting of the Energy Efficiency Policy option.
-Monitor/Mwait Enables the Monitor/Mwait instructions in the processor.
-This option is set to Enabled for all system profiles, except Custom by default. i NOTE: This option can be disabled only if the C States option in the Custom mode is set to disabled.
-NOTE: When C States is set to Enabled in the Custom mode, changing the Monitor/Mwait setting does not impact the system power or performance.
+Option Description Monitor/Mwait Enables the Monitor/Mwait instructions in the processor.
+This option is set to Enabled for all system profiles, except Custom by default. (i) NOTE: This option can be disabled only if the C States option in the Custom mode is set to disabled. (i) NOTE: When C States is set to Enabled in the Custom mode, changing the Monitor/ Mwait setting does not impact the system power or performance.
 PCI ASPM L1 Link Power Management Enables or disables the PCI ASPM L1 Link Power Management .
 This option is set to Enabled by default.